jeffjanderson/backup-tap/README.md

     ```

 5. Apply the update and check the metadata-store statefulset and source-system deployment to make sure the values are updated accordingly.
 6. If the source TAP cluster doesn’t already use a database to persist TAP GUI data, make sure to create one.
 This example namespace, statefulset & supporting resources or something similar could be used.
-Be sure to note the velero backup annotation:
+Note there is no velero backup annotation required here, that workaround is only needed for the metadata-store statefulset:

     ```
     ---